estuary/flow/site/docs/reference/Connectors/materialization-connectors/Google-sheets.md

 During setup, grant the account the **Viewer** role on your project.
 You'll copy the contents of the downloaded key file into the Google Service Account parameter when you configure the connector.

-3. Share your Google spreadsheet with the service account.
-You may either share the sheet so that anyone with the link can view it, or share explicitly with the service account's email address.
+3. Share your Google spreadsheet with the service account, granting edit access

 ## Configuration